Summer Palace Opening Hours

 Going at 10 AM in October

 Peak crowd density on a warm autumn weekend.
-Use 7-8 AM or 3-5 PM windows instead.
+Use early-opening or 3-5 PM windows instead.

-Tower of Buddhist Incense and Hall of Dispelling Clouds close 4:30 PM peak / 4 PM off-season - earlier than the garden gates.
+Tower of Buddhist Incense and related paid areas close earlier (6:00 PM peak / 5:00 PM off-season) than the main park grounds.

 Summer Palace opening hours FAQ